plone/volto/docs/source/blocks/editcomponent.md

 ### ObjectBrowserWidget

 This widget shows an objectBrowser to find content/contents on site.
-It works in 3 different mode:
+It works in 3 different modes:

 - **image**: The field value is an object.
   The path of selected item is saved in 'url' property of value object. (fieldName: {url:''})